-This decision of the IAC is submitted to the Dean of Students for approval.
-This decision is final.
+This decision of the IAC is submitted to the Dean of Students for communication and processing approval.
+This decision of the IAC is final.

 The result and documentation of the review will be compiled by the Registrar and placed in the student's academic file.